All Episodes

 It's awesome tea.

-Uh you made a comment about uh that you felt in the uh in reality that uh conservatives and Tea Party members were actually upset with the uh Republican establishment because they were not screaming about what everything I mean about everything that's going wrong.
+You made a comment about that you felt in reality that conservatives and Tea Party members were actually upset with the Republican establishment because they were not screaming about what everything, I mean, about everything that's going wrong.

 You're already filled with fear over what's happening to the country.